nufukim/HyperCalmSketch/CPU/PeriodicBatch/README.md

 $ make [USER_DEFINES=-DSIMD]
 ```

-`USER_DEFINES=-DSIMD`:  As mentioned in our paper, we use 512-bit SIMD instructions to accelerate the operations of HyperCalm, and conduct the experiments on a CPU that supports AVX-512 instruction set.
-We also provide a basic version of HyperCalm that does not use SIMD instructions.
-You can decide which version of HyperCalm to build by whether or not defining the `SIMD` macro when calling the `make` command.
+`USER_DEFINES=-DSIMD`:  As mentioned in our paper, we use 512-bit SIMD instructions to accelerate the operations of Bucketized HyperCalm, and conduct the experiments on a CPU that supports AVX-512 instruction set.
+We also provide a basic version of Bucketized HyperCalm that does not use SIMD instructions.
+You can decide which version of Bucketized HyperCalm to build by whether or not defining the `SIMD` macro when calling the `make` command.